Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

   ros-melodic-gmapping ros-melodic-navigation ros-melodic-interactive-markers
 ```
 # 3- Install-TurtleBot3-Packages:
-Install TurtleBot3 via Debian Packages with compatible ROS virsion ( This commands is for ROS melodic virsion) "change the name if you use deferent virsion than melodic"
+Install TurtleBot3 via Debian Packages with compatible ROS version ( This commands is for ROS melodic version) "change the name if you use deferent version than melodic"
 ```
 $ sudo apt install ros-melodic-dynamixel-sdk
 ```